Find Affordable College Courses

 Full Anthropology at California State University - Long Beach Report

-University of California - San Diego came in at #7 in this year’s edition of the Most Popular Anthropology Bachelor’s Degree Schools in the Far Western US Region ranking.
+University of California - San Diego ranked #7 on this year’s Most Popular Anthropology Bachelor’s Degree Schools in the Far Western US Region list.
 Located in the city of La Jolla, UCSD is a public college with a very large student population.

 About 75% of the students majoring in anthropology at the school are women while 25% are male.